 Winning a product design does not guarantee sales to a customer or that we will realize as much revenue as anticipated, if any.
 A delay or cancellation of a customer's plans could materially and adversely affect our financial results, as we incur significant expense in the design process and may generate little or no revenue from it.
 In addition, the timing of design wins is unpredictable and implementing production for a major design win, or multiple design wins occurring at the same time, may strain our resources and those of our contract manufacturers.
 In such event, we may be forced to dedicate significant additional resources and incur additional, unanticipated costs and expenses.
 Often customers will only purchase limited numbers of evaluation units from us until they qualify the products and/or the manufacturing line for those products.
 The qualification process can take significant time and resources and we may not always be able to satisfy customers' qualification requirements.
-Delays in qualification or failure to qualify our products may cause a customer to discontinue use of our products and result in a significant loss of revenue.
-Finally, customers could choose at any time to stop using our products or could fail to successfully market and sell their products, which could reduce demand for our products, and cause us to hold excess inventory, materially adversely affecting our business, financial condition and results of operations.
+Delays in qualification or failure to qualify our products may cause a customer to discontinue use of our could fail to successfully market and sell their products, which could reduce demand for our products, and cause us to hold excess inventory, materially adversely affecting our business, financial condition and results of operations.
 These risks are exacerbated by the fact that many of our products, and the end products into which our products are incorporated, often have very short life cycles.